adibrachid1/Road-Signs-Classification/README.md

 Dataset can be downloaded using the following URL link from Kaggle website: https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign The dataset contains:
-● 3 subfolders:
+</br>3 subfolders:
-o Meta: contains metadata of the different classes. o Test: contains around 25000 images to be tested which are from different classes. o Train: contains a directory for each class, containing a number of images for the specified class.
+ - Meta: contains metadata of the different classes.
+ - Test: contains around 25000 images to be tested which are from different classes.
+ - Train: contains a directory for each class, containing a number of images for the specified class.
-● 3 csv label files:
+</br>3 csv label files:
-o Meta.csv: labels of the Meta folder. o Test.csv: labels of the Test folder. o Train.csv: labels of the Train folder.
+ - Meta.csv: labels of the Meta folder
+ - Test.csv: labels of the Test folder
+ - Train.csv: labels of the Train folder

 # Run Steps

-First of all, we create a new directory called data and unzip the downloaded file from Kaggle which contains 3 csv files and 3 directories (Test, Train and Meta).
+First of all, we create a new directory called data and unzip the downloaded file from Kaggle which contains 3 csv files and 3 directories (Test, Train and Meta):
-● Run the python script augmentation.py which will create a new directory called augmented under data having the train directory with augmented data.
+ - Run the python script augmentation.py which will create a new directory called augmented under data having the train directory with augmented data.
-● In the Jupyter notebook containing the code you might have to modify the path of the cur path to your project directory.
+ - In the Jupyter notebook containing the code you might have to modify the path of the cur path to your project directory.

 Project report is attached